Let your personality be your guide to finding the perfect place to stay on your vacation.

 For a complete list of S.R.
 16 and I-95 accommodations, visit here.

+Those who love golf may want to check out World Golf Village located about 16 miles north of the S.R.
+16 /I95 on ramp.
 For a complete list of accommodations in and around World Golf Village, visit here.

 A little bit north of downtown, along San Marco Ave. and U.S. 1 North, are a host of hotels and inns for visitors who prefer to stay pretty close to the action.
 Also accessible via trolley shuttle service, these hotels appeal to the avid tourist — the visitor who wants to do everything, see everything, and not break the bank while doing so.
 Located nearby are The Old Jail, the Fountain of Youth, and the Mission of Nombre de Dios.
 There are also several exceptional restaurants and places to shop in the Uptown San Marco Area.